Join us in San Diego, California

 There are some great Southern California nurseries specializing in Tillandsias; maybe we’ll see their plants at the sale, alongside plants from other nurseries and local growers.

 Stay tuned as the 2018 World Bromeliad Conference gets closer.
 Check the San Diego Bromeliad Society Facebook page for updates and for information on the launch of our new website.
-In the meantime, follow your host chapter, the San Diego Bromeliad Society website.
+The host affiliate, the San Diego Bromeliad Society, is soliciting help from its BSI friends to make it a successful event.
+Go to the SDBS web page, San Diego Bromeliad Society website for details on how you can participate.

 If you are not a current BSI member, your annual membership fee must be paid, in